Isela Vega

 Isela Vega Durazo (5 November 1939 – 9 March 2021) was a Mexican actress, singer-songwriter, and filmmaker.

-Career
+She won four Ariel Awards (once for Best Actress and thrice for Best Supporting Actress), as well as the Golden Ariel in 2017.

+Early life

+Vega was born and raised in Hermosillo, Sonora.
 In 1957, Vega was chosen as "Princess of the Carnival" in Hermosillo.
 Shortly afterwards, she began modeling.

+Career

-In 1960, Vega began her acting career, which continued until her death.
-In 1969 she released an album of her singing.
-Vega's most widely known role is that of Elita in Sam Peckinpah's Bring Me the Head of Alfredo Garcia (1974).
-She also wrote the song, "Bennie's Song", which appears in the film.
-She was subsequently photographed nude for the July 1974 issue of Playboy magazine.
+In 1960, Vega began her acting career.
+In 1969, she released an album of her singing.
+Vega's most internationally known role is that of Elita in Sam Peckinpah's Bring Me the Head of Alfredo Garcia (1974).
+The film features a track titled "Bennie's Song", which she wrote.
+Vega was subsequently photographed nude for the July 1974 issue of Playboy magazine.
+She was the first Latina model to do so.

-Vega won five Ariel Awards, including for La Viuda Negra (1977) Herod's Law (1999), and Bring Me the Head of Alfredo Garcia (2017).
+Vega won four Ariel Awards for acting, as well as the Golden Ariel in 2017.

 In the 1980s, Vega made her debut behind the camera by writing, producing and directing a number of films.
 She was called to sing the songs "Amanecí en tus brazos" and "El Siete Mares" in the 1986 film Gringo mojado.
 Overall, Vega participated in 150 movies.

 Personal life

-Vega was born and raised in Hermosillo, Sonora, Mexico.
-She has a son named Arturo with singer Alberto Vázquez, with whom she had a short-lived troubled relationship, but never married; and a daughter, Shaula, who is an actress and dancer, from her long lasting relationship with the actor Jorge Luke.
+Vega had a son named Arturo with singer Alberto Vázquez, with whom she had a short-lived troubled relationship, but never married; and a daughter, Shaula, who is an actress and dancer, from her long lasting relationship with the actor Jorge Luke.

+Death

 Vega died of metastasis in Mexico City on March 9, 2021, at the age of 81.